Food labelling and packaging for export and import

 Many other fresh fruit and vegetables are covered by the EC general marketing standard and require country of origin labelling.

-If you produce or sell fruit and vegetables which are subject to marketing standards, some of the processes you follow will change from 1 January 2021.
+If you produce or sell fruit and vegetables which are subject to marketing standards, there may be changes to some of the processes you follow.
 Read about fresh fruit and vegetable marketing standards from 1 January 2021.

 Format and placing of labelling information